How to block private browsing for your Child?

 Why do we need Incognito Mode?

 Incognito mode has its benefits.
 There may be times when you may not want to share some information with your family members who share the same computer.
 You may be looking for birthday presents for your kids and don’t want to ruin the surprise.
-You may also be using the private mode to prevent websites from tracking you or your loved ones on the web.
+You may also be using the private mode to prevent websites from tracking you or your kids on the web.

 Disadvantages of Private Browsing as a Parent

 However, there are two sides to the same coin.
 As a parent, you may want to uphold the privacy of your children online, but remember that this also gives your kids the means to hide their online activity from you.
 Even if you check the browser’s history to know what website your kids are visiting, you won’t be able to find anything as incognito mode makes it easy for your tech-savvy kids to hide their activity.